Lawyers for Workplace Accidents & Injuries

 Frequently Asked Questions

-Workers’ compensation is a no-fault system designed to quickly provide benefits for people who have been injured at work.
-Employees who sustain injuries on the job are entitled to benefits – including coverage of medical bills – regardless of who was at fault.
+Workers’ compensation, or workers’ comp, is a no-fault system designed to quickly provide benefits for people who have been injured at work.
+Employees who sustain injuries on the job are entitled to workers’ comp benefits—including coverage of medical bills—regardless of who was at fault.

 How much can I receive in damages from a workers’ compensation claim?

-The amounts of compensation awarded in workers’ compensation cases can be extremely limited, and victims receiving workers’ compensation are then prohibited from suing their employer for additional damages.
+Compensation awarded in workers’ compensation cases can be extremely limited.
+Further, victims receiving workers’ compensation are prohibited from suing their employer for additional damages.

 In some cases, employees may be able to file claims against other negligent third parties that could be liable for the harm caused.
 Depending on the specific incident in question, multiple third parties could bear some liability for a worker’s injuries.
-Slip and fall accidents, defective products, and motor vehicle crashes on the job are some of the most frequent scenarios in which third parties can be liable for an employee’s injuries.
+Slip and fall accidents, defective products, and car accidents on the job are some of the most frequent scenarios in which third parties can be liable for an employee’s injuries.

 Common types of third-party claims may include: